Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 Composting for HUGE Green Chiles

-Green Chiles LOVE compost!
-Compost is nature's FREE fertilizer!
+Peppers and vegetables love compost!
+Compost is nature's FREE fertilizer.
 Adding this rich organic material to your soil will help your vegetable plants grow larger and more bountiful.
 In fact, many organic gardeners use only compost to fertilize their vegetables.

 Composting is easier than you think, here are our tips: